 Agility Trains has been established to work in partnership with the Department for Transport in developing the Intercity Express Programme (IEP) to replace Britain’s ageing fleet of Intercity trains.
 The IEP will provide a new generation of highly reliable and efficient trains for the Great Western and East Coast Main Lines, setting new standards for train performance and passenger satisfaction in the UK.

-The fleet will provide increased capacity and significantly improved reliability, deliver faster journey times, and enhance the passenger experience with more modern trains, better interiors and better seating arrangements.
+The fleet provides increased capacity and significantly improved reliability, deliver faster journey times, and enhance the passenger experience with more modern trains, better interiors and better seating arrangements.

-The Agility Trains West shareholder group consists of Hitachi Rail Europe (40%), Apple BidCo 2 Limited (30%), JLIF Holdings (ATW) Limited (15%) and AXA Real Estate Investment Managers (15%).
+The Agility Trains West shareholder group consists of Hitachi Rail (25%), Apple BidCo 2 Limited (45%), JLIF Holdings (ATW) Limited (15%) and AXA Real Estate Investment Managers (15%).

-The Apple BidCo 2 Limited shareholder group consists of Dalmore Capital, Equitix, Japan Infrastructure Initiative Company and Rock Rail.
+The Apple BidCo 2 Limited shareholder group consists of Dalmore Capital, Equitix and Mitsubishi HC Capital Inc.

 The JLIF Holdings (ATW) Limited shareholder group consists of Dalmore Capital and Equitix.